-Almost half (43%) of the development finance received by PNG between 2008 and 2022 came in the form of loans.
+Almost half (44%) of the development finance received by PNG between 2008 and 2023 came in the form of loans.
 As a share of total received development support, loan-financed projects have increased significantly.
+Between 2008 and 2015, loans accounted for around a third of total ODF.
+Since 2016, this has increased to more than half.

-Official development finance to Papua New Guinea, by flow type Constant 2022 US$
+Official development finance to Papua New Guinea, by flow type Constant 2023 US$

 Grant